Tiger Oakes

 Callback refs to the rescue

-React refs very versatile, and you’re not limited to the ref objects that useRef and createRef return.
+React refs are very versatile, and you’re not limited to the ref objects that useRef and createRef return.
 Instead of an object, you can pass in a callback function ref!
 This callback will be called with the DOM element as soon as it’s mounted, and again with null when it’s unmounted.

 This makes it easy to set focus, with a reusable helper function.